Skip to content

 %

-As seen above, the EXPANSION can be more than one word.
+As demonstrated above, the EXPANSION can be more than one word.
 The ABBREVIATION can be too.
 This lets you create context-dependent abbreviations:

 % abbr "git cp"="git cherry-pick"